email English 汉语

 For the statement "A is B", if the connotation of B is greater than the connotation of A, then the "is" in this statement means "belongs to".
 Through continuous tracing in a limit approach, we can finally determine that A is a being of isolation.
 That is, it reaches the being of isolation.
 For "A is A", it is impossible to reach such a being of isolation.
 Therefore, we can only interpret this statement as the being of manifestation.

-Previously, we used the theory of no form action to explain the syllogism of formal logic.
-In this way, we have used the theory of no form action to explain the most fundamental content of formal logic.
+Previously, we used the no form action theory to explain the syllogism of formal logic.
+In this way, we have used the no form action theory to explain the most fundamental content of formal logic.
 Language, like concrete things, is also a concrete thing.
 It's just that it can describe concrete things (including descriptions of itself).
 The truth of concrete things is one kind of truth, and the truth of language is another kind of truth.
 Since the world of language is a "pure" world of isolation, its truth has its own characteristics.
 The truth of language (which is the isolated truth of a pure world of isolation) is directly manifested by the law of identity "A is A".
 The truth of other things, however, is manifested in other ways (several cases have been mentioned before).

 According to the previous explanation, the truth of language comes from the no form identity of "A is A".
-Based on this identity, we used the theory of no form action to derive the three basic laws of formal logic that can undergo no form integrated transformation under the no form identity.
+Based on this identity, we used the no form action theory to derive the three basic laws of formal logic that can undergo no form integrated transformation under the no form identity.
 In other words, this no form identity has been transformed into the three concrete, operable basic laws of formal logic.
 Therefore, the truth of concrete language is, conversely, guaranteed by the three basic laws of formal logic (or directly said to be guaranteed by formal logic).
 Beyond this, language itself does not guarantee any truth outside of language.
 Other truths are guaranteed by other means.
 For example, the truth of Socrates himself as a person (the truth of direct manifestation) is acquired by humans through some form of collection and transformed into our language as "Socrates exists".
 Language itself does not guarantee the truth or falsity of this statement's content.
 The truth or falsity of this statement's content is not within the category that formal logic can guarantee.
 Therefore, this is the essence of formal logic: formal logic is the law that guarantees the truth of language itself.

 However, the world of language is a "pure" world of isolation.
 For other isolated worlds, because they inevitably also have the identity of "A is A", they must also conform to formal logic (but their "truth" may not necessarily be governed by formal logic, because the truth of other worlds may be governed by other aspects.
 This governance of truth does not have to violate the truth of formal logic).
 For some impure isolated worlds in their isolated aspects, or for the isolated aspects of other types of worlds, they all must conform to formal logic.
 In this way, we have found the legitimacy of formal logic's authoritative governance in the aspect of isolation.
 This also determines the reasonable position of language in explaining this world, because it is a "pure" world of isolation, and therefore can effectively explain this world in terms of isolation.